 An updated copy of the calendar is posted on our school website.
 It is the parents' responsibility to stay informed of days in and out of session, especially half-day schedules.
-Bishop Dunn Memorial School's calendar is generally aligned with the Newburgh Enlarged City School District's calendar for school recess periods and mandated federal and state holidays.
-Our teacher conference days, our report card issue dates, and parent-teacher conferences do vary from the Public-School calendar.
+Bishop Dunn Memorial School's calendar is generally aligned with the Newburgh School District's calendar for school recess periods and mandated federal and state holidays.
+Our teacher conference days do vary, our report card issue dates, and parent-teacher conferences.
 Updates, changes in the calendar and reminders on our school schedule are noted on our monthly calendar and in weekly updates on the Bishop Dunn Memorial School website, www.bdms.org.